Jsalazar99/NoSQL-Social-Network-API/README.md

 WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
 ```

+## Application Demo
+* [GitHub Repository](https://github.com/Jsalazar99/NoSQL-Social-Network-API) containing the application code.

+* A [walkthrough video](https://drive.google.com/file/d/1MJSRpJ-Id2gJDrA2AHlGxEM6vSnSogV5/view) that demonstrates the functionality.

+* Uses the [Mongoose package](https://www.npmjs.com/package/mongoose) to connect to a MongoDB database.

+* Includes schema settings for User and Thought models as outlined in the instructions.

+* Includes Reactions as the `reaction` field's subdocument schema in the Thought model.

+* Uses functionality to format queried timestamps properly.

 ## Mock Up